EfficiencyJunky/UCB_DataBootcamp_Homework_repo/13-Project_Week_2/readme.md

 So what is going on here?

-**DATA SOURCE 1 -- The Ad Networks: Providing top of the funnel data** To start the process of acquiring users, we give money to a variety of ad networks, and each of these networks individually reports the following:
+**DATA SOURCE 1 -- The Ad Networks: Providing top of the funnel data** To start the process of acquiring users, we give money to a variety of ad networks, and each of these networks individually reports the following split out by Campaign/Ad-set/ad:

+ - Date
+ - Spend
+ - Reach/Impressions
+ - Views (if applicable)
- - List item
+ - Clicks

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc4NzQxMzEyLC0xMDgwOTM4MTI4XX0=
+eyJoaXN0b3J5IjpbLTE1NDgzMTEzMTksLTEwODA5MzgxMjhdfQ
+==
 -->